-This whole wheat banana bread is absolutely no exception.
-It blew my mind.
+My whole wheat banana bread completely blew my mind.
 To be honest, I didn’t have high expectations.
-It was merely a way to get rid of 3 overly ripe bananas and a random jar of applesauce.
-I usually make banana bread with butter and/or oil because hello!
-That’s where all the goodness hides.
-Well well well.
-After 1 bite of this “whatever, it won’t be good” banana bread, I was left proven completely wrong.
+This loaf was merely a way to get rid of 3 overly ripe bananas and a random jar of applesauce.
+I make my regular banana bread with butter and all-purpose flour because that’s where all the goodness hides.
+Well, after 1 bite of this “whatever, it won’t be good” banana bread, I was proven wrong.

 Healthy ingredients CAN make incredible things.